akirak/yastar/README.md

 - The number of stars shown on the chart can be larger than actual stars shown on your repositories.
 This is because the GitHub API returns activities of even removed stars.

-- Languages with a small number of stargazers are not rendered on the language chart.
-The threshold is 10 stars at present.

-## TODO

-- [ ] Allow customization of the charts to make them more beautiful.
-- [ ] Allow customization of the threshold.
-- [ ] Add thorough documentation on CI setup.